Andy Kellett: Wigan Athletic

 After returning to Bolton, Kellett signed a three-year contract with newly relegated League One club Wigan Athletic on 1 September 2015, moving for an undisclosed fee.
 He made his debut four days later, coming on for Sean Murray in the 79th minute of a 3–2 win at Chesterfield.

 Having not played for Wigan since March 2017, he joined League Two team Chesterfield on loan for the 2017–18 season in August, reuniting with former manager Gary Caldwell.
 He played 41 total matches for the relegated Spireites, scoring four times including in a 2–2 draw at local rivals Mansfield Town on 25 November.

 He was released by Wigan at the end of the 2017–18 season.

 Notts County

 On 31 May 2018, Kellett signed for Notts County of League Two on a two-year contract.
 He made his debut on 11 August in a 3–2 loss at Cambridge United, playing the last nine minutes in place of Nathan Thomas, and two weeks later scored the only goal of his 16 appearances to equalise in a 3–1 loss at Lincoln City.
 On 27 August 2019, he left by mutual consent after not playing for Notts County at the start of the National League season.

-Non-league football
+Fylde

-After being released by Notts County, Kellett signed for AFC Fylde on a "short-term basis" in December 2019.
+After being released by Notts County, Kellett signed for Fylde on a "short-term basis" in December 2019.
 He made just two appearances, both as a substitute and neither in the league, before signing for Alfreton Town in March 2020.

+Bury

+On 19 June 2023, after injury ridden stints at Alfreton Town and Guiseley, Kellett signed for Bury.